initbiz/pdfgenerator-plugin/README.md

 ## How to
 ### Configure environment
-The very first thing to do is to set absolute path to `wkhtmltopdf` binary using `WKHTMLTOPDF_BINARY` in your settings.
+After installing you should be ready to go, but in a lot of cases you will have to set an absolute path to executable binary of `wkhtmltopdf` in backend settings.

-You are ready to go.
-But sometimes you may want to customize more configs:
+Sometimes you may wish to customize it more:
  * tokenizing - if you want to add pseudorandom 15 chars token to local filename.
-It does not affect downloaded filename so is set to true by default
+It does not affect downloaded filename so is set to `true` by default
- * directory where generated PDF files will be stored, default `temp_path()`
+ * directory where generated PDF files will be stored, `temp_path()` by default
- * removing PDFs files right after sending to user, default true
+ * removing PDFs files right after sending to user, `true` by default
- * removing files older than specified amount of seconds
+ * removing files older than specified amount of seconds, two days by default

 ### Quick start
 Here you have an example `onDownloadPdf` AJAX handler that generates PDF and downloads PDF by October's AJAX framework.
 As simple as that: